-We are also evaluating the potential development of our proprietary precision-engineered SRT to address respiratory disorders such as cystic fibrosis, ALI, chronic obstructive respiratory disorder (COPD), asthma, and other debilitating respiratory conditions.
+We are also evaluating the potential development of our proprietary precision-engineered SRT to address respiratory disorders such as CF, ALI, COPD, asthma, and other debilitating respiratory conditions.

 Manufacturing

 Our precision-engineered surfactant product candidates, including Surfaxin, must be manufactured in compliance with cGMPs established by the FDA and other international regulatory authorities.
 Surfaxin is a complex drug and, unlike many drugs, contains four active ingredients.
 It must be aseptically manufactured at our facility as a sterile, liquid suspension and requires ongoing monitoring of the stability and conformance to product specifications of each of the four active ingredients.